Byington Vineyard

 Byington Vineyard & Winery is a 95 acre vineyard and winery in the Santa Cruz Mountains AVA above Silicon Valley in California.

 History

 In 1958, Bill and Mary Byington, purchased 95 acre surrounded by redwood forests as a family retreat.
 In the early 1970s, a well-known Santa Cruz Mountains winemaker approached the family, wanting to lease a portion of their land for vineyards.
 Almost 20 years after leaving his family farm in Idaho, Bill planted 8 acre of Pinot Noir on the southernmost tip of the rugged Santa Cruz Mountains terrain.
 Byington Vineyard & Winery was established with its vintage 1987 release.

-Wines

-Byington crafts elegant and distinctive Santa Cruz Mountain appellation Pinot Noir, Chardonnay and Cabernet Sauvignon.
-Production also includes varietals from California's wine growing regions including the Napa Valley, Sonoma, Santa Barbara and San Luis Obispo Counties.